 “Is there a way to not report this to my firm or put it on my Form U4?”

 “Can you help me?”

 With more than a decade of experience helping Financial Advisors navigate these situations, we've developed the Financial Advisor's Guide to Arrests, Criminal Charges, and Related Form U4 Issues.
 In this free report, we give financial advisors the rundown on what they need to know about criminal cases and the Form U4, including…

 - An overview of disclosure obligations and timeframes

 - The ramifications of failing to follow reporting requirements

 - What to do if you are currently facing a criminal case

 - What to do if you already have a criminal case on your Form U4

 Our hope is that this will be a trusted educational resource that financial advisors facing a criminal disclosure on their Form U4 can turn to first when determining the best path forward for their situation.

-To claim your free report, sign up with your name and email address below, then keep an eye on your inbox for this valuable information.
+To claim your free report, sign up with your name and email address above, then keep an eye on your inbox for this valuable information.